Parity-Violating CFT and the Gravitational Chiral Anomaly: Summary of the results

-the first term being the transverse component and the second, longitudinal one, expressed in terms of a single anomaly form factor and tensor structure, characterised by an interpolating anomaly pole. \\ The anomalous part is given by
+the first term being the transverse component and the second, the longitudinal one, expressed in terms of a single anomaly form factor and tensor structure.
+This is characterized by an interpolating anomaly pole. \\ The anomaly part is given by the expression

 while the transverse-traceless part is